accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS and Android

 1. Identify information-carrying graphic elements on the screen that require a detailed description ([see glossary note on rendering features](glossaire.md#graphic-element)).
 For example
-	- graphic elements for which the alternative to be provided is too long (more than one sentence, for example) or requires structuring (titles, lists or tables) ;
+	- graphic elements for which the alternative to be provided is too long (more than one sentence, for example) or requires structuring (titles, lists or tables);
 	- graphic elements which combine several issues (information through colour, text graphic element, contrasts, etc.) such as graphs or maps.
-1. Check for :
+1. Check for
-	- the presence of a clearly identifiable detailed description adjacent to the graphic element ;
+	- the presence of a clearly identifiable detailed description adjacent to the graphic element;
 	- or the presence of a function (a button, a link) providing access to a detailed description.
 1. If not, activate the **screen reader** and navigate to the graphic element.
 1. Check that the screen reader displays a detailed description.